What is the Addressing Dyslexia Toolkit?

-The Toolkit was developed by a specialist working group chaired by Dr. Margaret Crombie until 2014.
-The Toolkit continues to be maintained by the Addressing Dyslexia Toolkit Working Group, chaired by Fran Ranaldi since April 2014, who led the redesign of the Toolkit launched in March 2017.
+The Toolkit was developed by a specialist working group chaired by Dr Margaret Crombie until 2014.
+It is now maintained by the Addressing Dyslexia Toolkit Working Group chaired by Fran Ranaldi, who led the redesign of the Toolkit which was launched in March 2017.
 The overall project is managed by Dyslexia Scotland and funded by the Scottish Government.

 The Toolkit will guide you through the steps from initially identifying some early signs of difficulty in literacy development, ensuring appropriate teaching and support, evaluating that support, and where appropriate, considering whether the term dyslexia is appropriate.
 Three free online learning modules, which support GTC Scotland Professional Standards, Professional Update and Professional Recognition, have been developed for teachers, school management and GTCS registered local authority education officers.
 See all 3 modules here.

 Toolkit background and history

-The Dyslexia Toolkit Working Group, chaired by Dr. Margaret Crombie from 2009 - 2014, initially developed the online toolkit for teachers and early years workers to use to assess literacy difficulties and dyslexia.
+The Dyslexia Toolkit Working Group initially developed the ‘Assessing Dyslexia Toolkit’ for teachers and early years workers to use to assess literacy difficulties and dyslexia.